 Everyone can benefit from the various heights the TAPit reaches.
 Fully motorized height and tilt adjustment allow the workstation to be customized to the needs of a specific user or group of users.
 The tilt adjustment accommodates users who cannot access a wall-mounted interactive white board.

-Providing an optimal interface for teaching students with special educational needs at their own pace, the TAPit platform reinforces skills that can be transferred to other computer-based learning applications utilizing the internet, educational software, or communication devices.
+Providing an optimal interface for teaching students with differing abilities at their own pace, the TAPit platform reinforces skills that can be transferred to other computer-based learning applications utilizing the internet, educational software, or communication devices.

 Palm Rejection - "intended touch"